-Many teens dream of living in a place different to the one in which they grew up – I know I do!
+Many teens dream of living in a place different from the one in which they grew up – I know I do!
 And, each year, thousands of teens follow their dreams by taking up a study abroad opportunity, whether they study for the whole duration of their course or just for a few weeks during the summer.

 Living abroad has many different benefits for students, for example, the opportunity to learn to speak a new language, make new life-long friends and learn more about a different culture.
-And, for many young people, travelling abroad to study means that they quickly become much more mature and independent – and to add to it; great career opportunities!
-Let’s face it, there are endless of benefits to working abroad, right?
+And, for many young people, traveling abroad to study means that they quickly become much more mature and independent – and to add to it; great career opportunities!
+Let’s face it, there are endless benefits to working abroad, right?

 ARE YOU READY?

 The decision to study abroad, whether for a long or short period of time, is definitely not one which you should take lightly.
 Although studying abroad is certainly an eye-opening learning experience which will give you a different perspective and a more mature outlook on the world, it’s important to get together with your parents and discuss the different options to decide whether or not you are ready for this lifestyle change.
 Whether you’ve been offered a scholarship to study or want to study a language abroad, it’s important to make sure that you are ready for what lies ahead of you.

 When you are preparing for studying abroad, it’s important that you ask some vital questions in order to come to a decision that works best for everyone involved.